BorneNeedsHelp/Spectrum/README.md

 1.4: Easyparse formulas: So Easyparse has formulas, like: addition, subtraction, multiplication, division, exponentiation, absolute value, and square roots, (make sure to spell them right; I don't know how to add like "Did you mean:" im not that smart) How do you use them?
 Add the varibles and parse then...
 It parses. wow.

 2.0: FunctionLoader: So the function loader isn't that complicated.
-This is how it works; so the loader will tell you everything that the Easyparse will then save it as a .Spec
+This is how it works; so the loader will tell you everything that the Easyparse will then save it as a .spcl